mageaustralia/libredesk/ROADMAP.md

 The open-source customer support platform you actually own.
 One inbox for email, live chat, and WhatsApp - self-hosted, no per-seat pricing.

 ## Near Term
-- Bulk actions on conversations - TODO
+- WhatsApp channel - TODO
 - Contact notes in conversation sidebar - TODO
 - Deletable private notes - TODO
 - Help center with articles - TODO